 How will partnerships with this project help inform the project development?

 As part of research and development of the documentary, we have engaged with many individuals, as well as research and advocacy and support institutions around the country.
-These include SANE Australia, the Black Dog Institute, Mindframe, the University of Melbourne and Lifeline, and we anticipate others will come on board in our pre-production period.
-The presenter Osher Gunsberg is a Board Director of SANE Australia which provides us with a valuable connection in the area of advocacy and support.
+These include LifeLine, the Black Dog Institute, Mindframe, UNSW and Westmead Research Institute, and we anticipate others will come on board in our pre-production period.
+The presenter Osher Gunsberg is a former Board Director of SANE Australia which provides us with a valuable connection in the area of advocacy and support.
 Some of these organisations will feature in the documentary itself, while others have expressed interest in on-going collaboration, with a view to not only editorial support, but in an Outreach capacity during and beyond the broadcast period.
 We see this taking the form of online extensions via the SBS website to provide further context; information and links to support services; as well as follow-up public and broadcast forums - as we have done in previous Lune Media/SBS series.

 Audience Engagement and Social Impact

 What actions does this project hope for its viewers after seeing this film?